“In the midst of every crisis lays great opportunity” ~Albert Einstein

 Statistics show a footballer gets between 20-45 touches per per match.
 That is too small an amount to be wasteful with any of them.
 Imagine playing the game with such ease that controlling the ball is effortless.
 Having the ability to control the ball in nearly any situation comfortably is a trait of the best players.
 Because of this comfort on the ball the player can now dominate instead of playing with reserve.
 You have seen Messi do it.
 And I have seen amateur players do it at young ages.
 The player simply has a comfort and ease about moving the ball however they want.
 It is easy for them because they have mastered the ball.
 In essence the ball is at their control.

 The player with this ability can now be a incredible threat to the opponent.
 Great players don’t look at the ball when they dribble.
 They look at the opposition to see how they can dominate them.
-Instead of focusing and looking only at the ball they are scanning the pitch to identifying weaknesses in the opponents defense.
-A player cannot do this if they haven’t mastered the ball because they are too focused only on controlling it instead of focusing on how their control will put the opponent in disadvantageous position.
-The player that hasn’t mastered the skills necessary to put the opponent on their heels is predictable and easy to defend.
+Instead of focusing and looking only at the ball they are scanning the pitch to identifying weaknesses in the opponents defending.
+A player cannot dominate an opponent if they haven’t mastered the ball.
+They are too focused on bringing the ball under control instead of focusing on how to take advantage of the opponents weakness.
+The player that hasn’t mastered the skills necessary to take advantage of an opponent is easy to defend.
 The player needs to control the ball without looking at it.
 That’s right, not looking at the ball as they dribble, pass and receive os they can see the best options in attack.

 Improve Your Game IQ

 Without the superior game IQ even a skilled player will not be able make the best decision to gain the advantage.
 Should a pass go here or there?
 There are plenty of players who can make up the numbers in a team.
 But to be the player that can be a real game changer takes superior skill along with a high soccer IQ.
-This type of player has the ability to quickly identify the weakness of a defense, instantly decide the best option available and play quicker than the defense can react.
+This type of player has the ability to quickly identify the weakness of a defense, instantly decide the best option available and quickly execute even the most difficult passes.
 We call this gaining the time edge (the advantage of moving the ball quicker than the opponent can properly defend).

 Behind every kick of the ball there has to be a thought.~Dennis Bergkamp